preethi-muthukumaran/GreetingsWorldApp/README.md

 <img src='https://imgur.com/gallery/uLpnXCe' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+If this GIF is not loading, please copy and paste the following link your browser tab: https://imgur.com/gallery/uLpnXCe

 <!-- Replace this with whatever GIF tool you used! -->

 GIF created with [ScreenToGif](https://www.screentogif.com/) for Windows
 <!-- Recommended tools:
 [Kap](https://getkap.co/) for macOS